borkdude/blog/posts/speeding-up-builds-fs-modified-since.md

-When designing [babashka tasks](https://book.babashka.org/#tasks) I was aiming to create something like `make`, `just`, `npm run`: run tasks with almost no startup time overhead, possibly with dependencies between then, but with a language I like to work with: Clojure.
+When designing [babashka tasks](https://book.babashka.org/#tasks) I was aiming to create something like `make`, `just`, `npm run`: run tasks with almost no startup time overhead, possibly with dependencies between them, but with a language I like to work with: Clojure.
 One thing I deliberately left out for now was a mechanism that talks about targets and whether to rebuild those targets or not.
 Another inspiration for babashka tasks was